JavierAntoran/moby_dick_whale_audio_detection/README.md

 [Kaggle Cornell Whale detection challenge](https://www.kaggle.com/c/whale-detection-challenge).
 The task is to identify North Atlantic Right Whale (NARW) upcalls from a dataset of audio recordings.
 These recordings are taken by microphones placed on buoys.
-This makes the task dificult as sea movements introduce a lot of noise.
+This makes the task difficult as sea movements introduce a lot of noise.
 Also, NARWs and other marine mammals have calls which are hard to distinguish.

 We try three approaches for classification: